ghubcoder/OregonPico/README.md

 =========
 433 Sensor Oregon Scientific decoder for Raspberry Pico

+This example uses a rxb6 receiver, and a Raspberry Pi 3 for code transfer and serial output.

 To compile this project, you will first need to follow Chapter 2 of the official Pico [guide](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf)

 Layout should be as follows: